Can a magnet levitate or float above another magnet? Why not – it seems like it should work!

 As an example, consider a long stick or pole, held from the top.
 It’s stable hanging straight down.
 If we push the bottom away from a straight down position, gravity will tend to pull it back to the stable position.

 Sure, it might not snap in place on the first swing.
 It will swing back and forth for a bit, with successively shorter swings as it settles down.
-It tends to go back eventually.
+It will return eventually after momentum has ceased.

 An unstable system is something that can be balanced, but if it gets off-balance, it tends to get more unbalanced.
 Consider holding the same stick with your hand held flat at the bottom.
 It’s possible to balance it, but when the stick leans off balance, it tends to fall more off balance.